Joint Tenants vs Tenants in Common – What’s the Difference?

 According to the Australian Taxation Office, rental income and expenses, for income tax purposes, must be allocated according to their legal interest in the property.

-On the other hand, tenants in common must include the portion of the property’s income and expenses in their tax return according to their legal interest in the property.
+On the other hand, tenants in common must include a portion of the property’s income and expenses in their tax return according to their legal interest in the property.

 So, Lucy would declare 75% of the income expenses and claim 75% of the tax deductions.
 Melanie will declare the remaining 25% and claim the remaining 25% in deductions.